pret/pmd-sky/INSTALL.md

 * pkg-config
 * pugixml (libpugixml-dev on Ubuntu)

-NOTE: If you are using Arch/Manjaro or Void you will only need base-devel instead of build-essentials or make or git.
+NOTE: If you are using Arch/Manjaro or Void, you will only need base-devel instead of build-essentials or make or git.
 You will still need wine.

-Currently WSL2 has an issue with mwldarm not being able to locate it's executable.
+Currently WSL2 has an issue with mwldarm not being able to locate its executable.
 Please use WSL1 or another build environment to mitigate this issue until a solution is found.

-#### Windows
+### Windows

-Before following the respective guides, please install devkitARM and ensure the DEVKITPRO and DEVKITARM variables are added to bashrc such that:
+Before following the respective guides, please install devkitARM and ensure the `DEVKITPRO` and `DEVKITARM` variables are added to `bashrc` such that:

 Msys2:
 ```console